 Miniature Painting

-Persian miniature painting reached its highest level of perfection in Isfahan.
-Tiny surfaces become the stage for intricate scenes from mythology, poetry, and court culture—painted with brushes that sometimes have just a single hair.
+Persian miniature painting reached its highest refinement in Isfahan.
+In the smallest spaces, intricate scenes from mythology, poetry, and court culture are created — with brushes that sometimes have just a single hair.

 Copper Repoussé Work

-Masterfully decorated copper plates, bowls, and vessels are among the most characteristic souvenirs of Isfahan.
-The coppersmiths work in small workshops in the bazaar and continue their craft in a tradition that goes back centuries.
+Masterfully decorated copper plates, bowls, and vessels are among Isfahan’s most characteristic souvenirs.
+Coppersmiths work in small workshops in the bazaar and continue their craft in a centuries-old tradition.

 Shopping